scipy/scipy-svn/docs/tutorial.rst

 ND Scattered Interpolation
 ================================================

 Still in development.

 Ideally the range of interpolation would be the convex hull of the known data points, and a Delaunay tesselation would be determined and stored at instantiation.
 Then again, that would be very expensive.

+InterpolateNd suffers from the requirement that data points be on a uniformly spaced grid.
+This problem is solved by the callable class InterpolateSNd and the function interpSNd, which interpolate *scattered* N-dimensional data.

+First off a warning.
+The code is in a rather preliminary stage which, while functioning, is VERY slow and not extensively tested.
+This state of affairs is still being improved.

+The valid interpolation range is the convex hull of the data points.

+This functionality is still preliminary.